usman-yousuf/TaskManager/README.md

    2- PHP 7.4 <br>
    3- Laravel 8 <br>
    4- Clone the Repository
-    Click the Clone button and copy the url
                     OR
     Download the Repository
-    If you prefer to download the project instead of cloning it, you can do so.
-Go to the main page of the repository, click the button near clone option, then click Download repository.

 ## Setup Instructions
 After you clone or download the project, navigate to the project directory: